 RULE - All students are expected to honor their responsibilities and dress in a way that respects the rights of others.
+Consequences for failure to adhere to the District's Face Covering policy (Policy 2170) should only be considered for intentional actions on the part of a student, and not those which are accidental, incidental, or related to a student's disability.
 This is applicable to students while on school campus, on school transportation or at a school-sponsored event.

-- Footwear must be worn at all times.
+- 1. Footwear must be worn at all times.
 Parents should ensure that the shoes worn by their children do not impede their safety while at school.
 For grades K-12, bedroom slippers are not allowed.
-Students in grades K-8 may not wear backless, slingbacks, or open-toed footwear.
+Students in grades K-8 may not wear backless, sling-backs, or open-toed footwear.
 Students in grades 9-12 are permitted to wear backless, sling-back, or open-toed footwear. - 2.
-Special clothing, including footwear, may be required for safety reasons in certain programs or activities such as physical education, home economics, career/technical education, and science. - 3.
+Special clothing, including footwear, may be required for safety reasons in certain programs or activities such as physical education, home economics, career/technical education, and science - 3.
 Revealing clothing or clothing that exposes the torso is not allowed.
-Examples include but are not limited to: tank tops or spaghetti straps without overblouses (long shirts) or jackets; see-through garments; mini-skirts or mini-dresses; halters; backless dresses; jackets, shirts, or blouses tied at the midriff; and bare midriff outfits. - 4.
+Examples include, but are not limited to: tank tops or spaghetti straps without overblouses (long shirts) or jackets; seethrough garments; mini-skirts or mini-dresses; halters; backless dresses; jackets, shirts, or blouses tied at the midriff; and bare midriff outfits - 4.
 Clothing which is not worn appropriately, is not properly fastened, or has tears that are indecent will not be permitted.
-All trousers, including oversized or low-hanging trousers, must be worn and secured at waist level. - 5.
+All trousers, including oversized or low-hanging trousers, must be worn and secured at waist level - 5.
 Garments including, but not limited to, pajamas, boxer shorts, bloomers, and bustiers, which were traditionally designed as undergarments, sleepwear, or beachwear, may not be worn as outer garments.
-Other clothing not allowed are leggings without overblouses (long shirts) that reach mid-thigh, tights, bodysuits, or hosiery, including those with lace trim, and bicycle racing attire unless they are worn underneath dresses, skirts, or shorts of appropriate length.
-Appropriate T-shirts may be worn as outer garments. - 6.
+Other clothing not allowed are: leggings without overblouses (long shirts) that reach mid-thigh, tights, bodysuits, or hosiery, including those with lace trim, and bicycle racing attire unless they are worn underneath dresses, skirts, or shorts of appropriate length.
+Appropriate T-shirts may be worn as outer garments - 6.
 Clothing that exposes the upper thigh is not allowed.
 Shorts that are not shorter than mid-thigh, including walking shorts, Bermuda shorts, and split skirts (culottes), are allowed.
-For Pre-K through 3, shorter shorts may be worn since these are standard attire for these ages. - 7.
-Clothing, jewelry, buttons, haircuts, or other items or markings which are, suggestive, revealing, or indecent, associated with gangs or cults, encourage the use of drugs, alcohol, or violence, or support discrimination on the basis of age, color, disability, ethnicity, gender, gender identity, gender expression, linguistic differences, marital status, national origin, race, religion, socioeconomic background, sexual orientation, physical appearance, or on any other basis are not allowed. - 8.
+For Pre-K through 3, shorter shorts may be worn since these are standard attire for these ages - 7.
+Clothing, jewelry, buttons, haircuts, or other items or markings which are, suggestive, revealing, or indecent, associated with gangs or cults, encourage the use of drugs, alcohol, or violence, or support discrimination on the basis of age, color, disability, ethnicity, gender, gender identity, gender expression, linguistic differences, marital status, national origin, race, religion, socioeconomic background, sexual orientation, physical appearance, or on any other basis are not allowed - 8.
 Head coverings including, but not limited to, caps and hats are not allowed unless they are necessary for safety in programs such as home economics, technology education, vocational education, and athletics or are worn for religious or medical reasons.
 Bandanas are not allowed.
-Hats, that do not violate #7 above, are allowed to be worn outdoors for physical education and recess as a safety precaution from sun damage.
+Hats, that do not violate #7 above, are allowed to be worn outdoors for physical education and recess as a safety precaution from sun damage